A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Discrete-Time Algorithms

-Note that our framework is different from the framework of~\citet{Monteiro-2012-Iteration} and its high-order extension~\citep{Lin-2021-Monotone} in that computing $x_{k+1}$ in Algorithm~\ref{Algorithm:CAF} does not require the value of $\lambda_{k+1}$.
-In contrast, the existing methods need to compute a pair of $x_{k+1} \in \br^d$ and $\lambda_{k+1} > 0$ jointly since the computation of $x_{k+1}$ is based on $\lambda_{k+1}$ and the computation of $\lambda_{k+1}$ is based on $x_{k+1}$.
-This is the reason why the binary search is necessary in those methods.
+According to the argument from~\citet{Lin-2022-Control}, we relax the equation $\lambda_{k+1}\|x_{k+1} - v_{k+1}\|^{p-1} = 1$ using $\lambda_{k+1}\|x_{k+1} - v_{k+1}\|^{p-1} \geq \theta$, where $\theta > 0$ is a parameter that enhances the flexibility of our methods.
+It is worth mentioning that the aforementioned frameworks are intrinsically different from the large-step A-HPE framework of~\citet{Monteiro-2012-Iteration} and its high-order extension~\citep{Lin-2023-Monotone} in that computing $x_{k+1}$ in our new frameworks do not require the value of $\lambda_{k+1}$.
+Indeed, the large-step A-HPE framework and its variants need to compute a pair of $x_{k+1} \in \br^d$ and $\lambda_{k+1} > 0$ jointly since the computation of $x_{k+1}$ is based on $\lambda_{k+1}$ and the computation of $\lambda_{k+1}$ is based on $x_{k+1}$.
+This is the reason why the binary search is necessary in those frameworks.

-\paragraph{High-order method.} By instantiating Algorithm~\ref{Algorithm:CAF} with an approximate tensor subroutine, we obtain a new suite of simple and optimal $p^{\textnormal{th}}$-order methods for ME problems where $F \in \GCal_L^p(\br^d)$ satisfies that $(p-1)^{\textnormal{th}}$-order derivative is Lipschitz continuous.